 “It has a lot of universal truth,” Sokol said.

 Article by Kelly O'Neill, Department of Theatre Arts

-Parking is free on the street and in the lot behind the Transit Center on weekends and after 5 p.m. on weekdays.
+Parking is free on the street and in the lot across from the theater.